browscap/browscap/README.md

 - `output` (optional) the directory where the files should be created
 - `resources` (optional) the directory where the sources for the build are located
 - `coverage` (optional) if this option is set, during the build information is added which can be used to generate a coverage report
+- `no-zip` (optional) if this option is set, no zip file is generated during the build

 For further documentation on the `build` command, [see here](https://github.com/browscap/browscap/wiki/Build-Command).